Deere workers grapple with fallout from Trump's trade war

 "We could all see the writing on the wall," he said.

 Deere is not alone.
-Rival Caterpillar <CAT.N>, the world's largest heavy equipment maker, has decided to let go of 120 workers in Texas, for example, while United States Steel Corp <X.N> has had layoffs in Michigan.
+Rival Caterpillar, the world's largest heavy equipment maker, has decided to let go of 120 workers in Texas, for example, while United States Steel Corp has had layoffs in Michigan.

 U.S. Federal Reserve reports show American factories are running way below their long-run average production levels and companies are delaying capital spending due to uncertainty over trade policy.
 U.S. manufacturing activity fell to a more than decade-low in September.